Transportation

 Type Contents of service

-Coupon tickets (kaisuken) Book of tickets for use within a fixed area, each ticket is cheaper than the normal price.
+Coupon tickets (kaisuken) Purchasing a certain number of tickets for use within a fixed area makes each ticket cheaper than the normal price.

 Commuter pass (teikiken) Unlimited use within a fixed period and along a fixed route.

-Student discount pass and tickets (gakusei waribiki) You can buy a student discount pass by submitting a student discount certificate issued from your school.
-When you travel a distance of more than 100 km by JR, you can also use a student discount service by submitting the student discount certificate.
+Student discount pass and tickets (gakusei waribiki) Students can purchase discount passes by submitting a student discount certificate issued by the school each student attends.
+When travelling more than 100 km by JR, one can receive discount service by showing the student discount certificate.

-One day pass (ichinichi joshaken) Unlimited rides for one day
+One day pass Unlimited riding for one day

-Instead of purchasing train or bus tickets, you can use IC cards, such as ICOCA and PiTaPa, for travelling with most railways and bus companies nationwide.
+Instead of purchasing train or bus tickets, you can use IC cards, such as ICOCA and PiTaPa, for travelling on most railways and bus companies nationwide.

 Taxis

-Taxies have three sizes: small, medium and large.
-The fares vary according on the size of the taxi.
+There are 3 sizes of taxis: small, medium and large.
+The fares vary according to the size of the taxi you take.
 The name of the taxi company is displayed on the lamp on the roof of the taxi.
-In Japan, opening and closing of the rear doors of taxies are mechanically operated by the driver.
+In Japan, opening and closing of the rear doors of taxis are mechanically operated by the driver.

 How to Catch a Taxi.